 A.5 Case Study: Multi-Queue Cluster with QOS and Charge Rates

-A 160 node, uniprocessor Linux cluster is to be used to support various organizations within an enterprise.
-The ability to receive improved job turnaround time in exchange for a higher charge rate is required.
+A 160 node, single processor Linux cluster is to be used to support various organizations within an enterprise.
+The system should allow a user to request improved job turnaround time in exchange for a higher charge rate.
 A portion of the system must be reserved for small development jobs at all times.

-First, the queue structure.
+First, the queue structure must be configured.
 The best place to handle this is via the PBS configuration.
-Fire up 'qmgr' and set up the nine queues described above.
+The qmgr command can be used to set up the nine queues described above.
 PBS supports the node and walltime constraints as well as the queue priorities.
-(Maui will pick up and honor queue priorities configured within PBS.
-Alternatively, you can also specify these priorities directly within the Maui 'fs.cfg' file for resource managers which do not support this capability.)
-We will be using QBank to handle all allocations and so, will want to configure the the 'per class charge rates' there.
-(Note: QBank 2.9 or higher is required for per class charge rate support.)
+Moab will honor queue priorities configured within PBS.
+Alternatively, these priorities can be specified directly within the Moab fs.cfg file for resource managers which do not support this capability.

 Now, two reservations are needed.
 The first reservation will be for the 16 small memory nodes.
 It should only allow node access to jobs requesting up to 16 processors.
 In this environment, this is probably most easily accomplished with a reservation class ACL containing the queues which allow 1 - 16 node jobs.